 The Council has a central role in leading and promoting economic growth, and we are working closely with developers and partners interested in investing in the borough to secure further improvements and benefits for residents, such as housing, local facilities and jobs, as part of new schemes.

 Walthamstow Click to get info

-Walthamstow is the borough’s main town centre and a major centre in London, benefting from excellent transport links to central London – 14 minutes on the Victoria line to Kings Cross and 19 minutes on the Overground to Liverpool Street, and easy access to both Stratford and Stansted Airport via Tottenham Hale.
+Walthamstow is the borough’s main town centre and a major centre in London, benefiting from excellent transport links to central London – 14 minutes on the Victoria line to Kings Cross and 19 minutes on the Overground to Liverpool Street, and easy access to both Stratford and Stansted Airport via Tottenham Hale.
 Walthamstow has seen some exciting changes.
 Some key sites developed recently include delivery of The Scene, a complex with a cinema, restaurants and new homes, the Solum II Station development, with a hotel and homes, and the first phase of refurbishment of the former EMD Granada Cinema.
 In addition, the Council has invested in improving public spaces and shop front at the both ends of the High Street and along Hoe Street.
-Council-led Heritage Lottery funded improvements to buildings and public realm at St James Street are currently underway and due for completion in spring 2017.
+Council-led Heritage Lottery funded improvements to buildings and public realm at St James Street are currently underway and due for completion in summer 2017.

 There are also new activities for residents and visitors to enjoy, such as the council and GLA-supported Night Feast and the Central Parade, a creative workspace and business hub with an in house bakery and cafe in the heart of Walthamstow.